mslinn/AwsMirror/README.md

   a) If the AWS S3 bucket you wish to mirror the directory tree to does not already exist:
 ````
 awsMirror create yourAccountName bucketName
+Created bucket bucketName for AWS account yourAccountName
+You can access the new bucket at https://bucketName.s3.amazonaws.com/
 ````

   b) If the AWS S3 bucket already exists: